-OVERVIEW: The Iger Bay Foundation is the charitable vehicle of Walt Disney Company CEO Robert Iger and his wife, television journalist Willow Bay.
-Los Angeles is an important site of the couple's philanthropy.
-Iger and Bay support education, youth, the arts and other causes in the Los Angeles area.
+OVERVIEW: The Iger Bay Foundation supports education, youth, the arts and other causes in the Los Angeles area.

-Education is a major interest.
-Recent grantees include Campbell Hall in North Hollywood, Center for Early Education, a private primary school located in West Hollywood (which received $525,000 in the most recent fiscal year), City Year Los Angeles, Alliance College-Ready Public Schools, UCLA Foundation, Communities in the Schools of Los Angeles, and Loyola Law School.
+Education is a funding priority.
+Past grantees include Campbell Hall in North Hollywood, Center for Early Education, a private primary school located in West Hollywood (which received $525,000 in the most recent fiscal year), City Year Los Angeles, Alliance College-Ready Public Schools, UCLA Foundation, Communities in the Schools of Los Angeles, and Loyola Law School.

-The couple has also supported programs for Los Angeles youth, families and adults.
-They've recently funded Exceptional Children's Foundation in Culver City whose mission is to "provide the highest quality services for children and adults who are challenged with developmental, learning and emotional disabilities," and Baby2Baby, which "provides low-income children ages 0-12 with diapers, clothing and all the basic necessities that every child deserves," and Young Eisner Scholars, a nonprofit "that levels the educational playing field for promising children in our under-served communities."
+The foundation also supports programs for Los Angeles youth, families and adults.
+It supports Exceptional Children's Foundation in Culver City whose mission is to "provide the highest quality services for children and adults who are challenged with developmental, learning and emotional disabilities," and Baby2Baby, which "provides low-income children ages 0-12 with diapers, clothing and all the basic necessities that every child deserves," and Young Eisner Scholars, a nonprofit "that levels the educational playing field for promising children in our under-served communities."

-The couple is also engaged with the arts.
+The arts is another funding priority.
 Willow is a vice chair of the board of LACMA, which recently received a $433,333 grant.
-Iger and Willow have also funded Academy Foundation.
+Iger and Willow have supported Academy Foundation.

 In health, the Igers have funded Women's Guild Cedars-Sinai.
-Outside Los Angeles, the couple has steadily supported Elizabeth Glaser Pediatric AIDS Foundation, an outfit Willow has been involved with since the early 1990s.
+Outside Los Angeles, the couple has steadily supported Elizabeth Glaser Pediatric AIDS Foundation, an organization Willow has been involved with since the early 1990s.

-The couple also earmarks funds for human services.
-They've supported Homeboy Industries, "the largest and most successful gang rehabilitation and re-entry program in the world," and the Rape Foundation, among others.
+Finally, the foundation supports human services.
+Past grantees include Homeboy Industries, "the largest and most successful gang rehabilitation and re-entry program in the world," and the Rape Foundation, among others.